frkim/Cloud-Native/index.md

 >
 >These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to >make high-impact changes frequently and predictably with minimal toil.

+See more information here: [What is cloud native?](https://learn.microsoft.com/en-us/dotnet/architecture/cloud-native/definition)

 # Architecture Sample
 You find below an architecture sample of Cloud-Native Application.